Radimal/marvelous-chestnut/src/pages/index.md

     section_id: hero
     title: Smart Tools For Happy Vets
     content: >
-      Radimal Artifical Intielligence is the empowering new way to read rads and support DVMs of all levels
+      Radimal Artifical Intielligence is the empowering new way to read patient rads and support DVMs of all levels
     image: /images/cat-dog.png
     image_alt: animals
     actions: